amagioss/video-engineering/website/docs/compression/assignments.md

 2. Calculate entropy of a gray image buffer.

-3. Try running https://github.com/mVirtuoso21/JPEG-Image-Compressor and understand the principles behind image compression.
+3. Try running https://github.com/misingnoglic/jpeg_compresser/tree/master and understand the principles behind image compression.
+Try doing a simple dct, quantization and run length encoding.

 4. Given 2 consecutive frames of a video, find the best neighboring block in reference, subtract and reconstruct.